 Worsening conditions inside Syria and the region fuel despair, driving thousands towards Europe

-Deteriorating conditions inside Syria and neighbouring countries are driving thousands of Syrians to risk everything on perilous journeys to Europe.
+GENEVA, Sept 8 (UNHCR) - Deteriorating conditions in Syria and neighbouring countries are driving thousands of Syrians to risk everything on perilous journeys to Europe, the UN refugee agency cautioned on Tuesday.
 As the crisis digs deeper into its fifth year with no sign of a political solution in sight, despair is on the rise and hope is in short supply.

 Syrians now face increasing challenges to find safety and protection in neighbouring countries, which, faced with overwhelming refugee numbers, insufficient international support and security concerns, have taken measures this year to stem the flow of refugees - including restricting access or closer management of borders and introducing onerous and complex requirements for refugees to extend their stay.

-A similarly bleak picture exists in Lebanon where the preliminary findings of a recent vulnerability study found 70 per cent of Syrian refugee households live far below the national poverty line - up from 50 per cent in 2014.
+A similar picture exists in Lebanon.
+The preliminary findings of a recent vulnerability study there found that 70 per cent of Syrian refugee households live far below the national poverty line - up from 50 per cent in 2014.
 Here too, more refugees are buying food on credit, withdrawing children from school and resorting to begging.

-Against this backdrop, WFP has had to cut 229,000 refugees in Jordan from its food assistance this month - the latest and largest in a series of reductions in food aid across the region this year due to severe funding shortfalls.
+Against this backdrop, the World Food Programme has had to cut 229,000 refugees in Jordan from its food assistance this month - the latest in a series of reductions in food aid across the region this year due to severe funding shortfalls.